 Column (a).
 You can use column (a) only if the business use percentage on line 14 is more than 50%.
-The method in this column, the 200% declining balance method, will give you the largest deduction in the year your vehicle is placed in service.
+Of the three depreciation methods, the method in this column, the 200% declining balance method, will give you the largest deduction in the year your vehicle is placed in service.
 This column is also used for vehicles placed in service before 1987 and depreciated under the accelerated cost recovery system (ACRS).